br3ndonland/udacity-google/markdown-guide.md

 - Apple only
 - Encryption?
 - Moved to expensive subscription model
-- Maintains article tags as "keywords," a fatal flaw shared by other apps like Papers
+- Maintains article tags as "keywords," a fatal flaw shared by other apps like [Papers](https://www.readcube.com/papers/).

 ### In-browser editors